PT-Bio/PT-Bio/README.md

 -You're trying to date (listen the amount of times this has happened is huge and it's so weird, it's a pony game bro i don't wanna kiss)

--JJBA fandom and over obsessive DSMP stans (JJBA fans are just generally annoying is all, that's it lol.
+-JJBA fandom and over obsessive DSMP stans (JJBA fans and... *most* anime fans, actually, are just generally annoying is all, that's it lol.
 DSMP stans, however... yikes no thanks...)

 (JJBA = JoJo's Bizarre Adventure, DSMP = Dream SMP)

+- People who fake having a "touch trigger" or Haphephobia, Disassociative Identity Disorder, psychosis, any mental illness/disorder really.
+You're not cool for faking these, and I certainly don't want to talk to you.

 If you start really bugging me, I'll probably just hide you or something.
 That's what the feature's for, after all!